Cybersec and Research - A cool description might be something like:

 PhD Degree - IMT School

-for Advanced Studies Lucca,
+for Advanced Studies Lucca, assigned at DMI.UNICT,

 Italy.